paupav/boxGame/README.md

 ## TO DO:

 ### game
+- rewrite whole game

--player - box collision
+~~- player - box collision~~

--make game server independent
+~~- make game server independent~~

--load .boxMaps and save them
+~~- load .boxMaps and save them~~

--rewrite client-server communication
+~~- rewrite client-server communication~~

 ### editor
+- rewrite few parts of the editor so that it shares more code with game
+  - the way images, audio etc. are loaded

--saving map dialog
+- saving map dialog

--support for editing .boxMap files
+- support for editing .boxMap files